szymon-kulak/es-de-moderntheme-nsoicons/README.md

 Screenshot:
 ![Screenshot of the theme showing the icons for NeoGeo (partial), NeoGeo Pocket Color, PlayStation,  Playstation 2 and PSP (partial)](screenshot.png)

+To install, simply download the desired icons, and drop them into your ES-DE install folder/themes/modern-es-de/art.

+I am currently working on a version of these icons for GarlicOS as well!